cssnr/npm-outdated-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-Action to report npm outdated packages on a pull request and comment with a [customizable table](#Table-Options), including output of `npm-check-updates` and `npm update --dry-run`.
+Action to report npm outdated packages on a pull request and add a [customizable comment](#Comment-Options), including output of `npm-check-updates` and `npm update --dry-run`.

 This action will comment on a PR if packages are outdated.
 As packages are updated, the comment is updated.